 While we hope everyone in Student Affairs and Higher Ed is getting some well-deserved rest and relaxation this summer you might also be looking for ways to stay informed on trends, tips, and advice, as well as stay connected to your Higher Ed community.

-With a little help from our Higher Ed Co-op, we’ve compiled a list of Higher Ed related podcasts that you can stream at your leisure to help get back into the work mindset and prepare for the new school year:
+With a little help from our Higher Ed Co-op, we’ve compiled a list of 10 higher ed podcasts that you can stream at your leisure, to help you stay up to date, get back into the work mindset and prepare for the new school year.

 Curious about the Community College system, specifically those in California?
 In each episode, Chancellor Eloy Ortiz Oakley is joined by a California educator/stakeholder guest speaker and in it, they navigate central topics within two-year California Community Colleges.
 Recent conversations include the impact of the pandemic on higher education and supporting adult learners.